 The adoption of new digital technologies such as chatbots is likely to have a far reaching effect on retailers, consumers, employees and society.
 For this reason, a broad understanding of the phenomenon is needed.
 To the best of our knowledge, this is the first study to provide results from an experimental design in which both interaction style (social- vs task-oriented) and avatar (presence vs absence) of a chatbot are manipulated to directly explore social presence and its effect on trust, perceived enjoyment and millennials' attitude towards a chatbot applied for retailing purposes.

 De Cicco, R., Silva, S.C. and Alparone, F.R.
-(2020), "Millennials' attitude toward chatbots: an experimental study in a social relationship perspective", International Journal of Retail & Distribution Management, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IJRDM-12-2019-0406
+(2020), "Millennials' attitude toward chatbots: an experimental study in a social relationship perspective", International Journal of Retail & Distribution Management, Vol. 48 No. 11, pp. 1213-1233. https://doi.org/10.1108/IJRDM-12-2019-0406

 Emerald Publishing Limited

 Copyright © 2021, Roberta De Cicco, Susana C. Silva and Francesca Romana Alparone

 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
 Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode